OlympusDAO-Education/Documentation/glossary.md

 ### TaaS

 Treasury as a Service, is the business model of decentralized custody of partnership funds.
-OlympusDAO is designed for TaaS by selling bonds.
+OlympusDAO is designed for TaaS by selling bonds and absorbing partners' liquidity into its treasury as a result.

 ### TWAP